ACrispyCookie/CrispyCommons/README.md

 # CrispyCommons

 CrispyCommons is a powerful and modular library designed for Minecraft plugin developers using the Spigot API.
-This library provides a robust set of tools and abstractions to simplify and enhance the development of visual elements such as Action Bars, Boss Bars, Holograms, Scoreboards, Tab Lists, Titles, and more.
-With CrispyCommons, developers can easily create and manage complex visual components with minimal effort, allowing for a more streamlined development process and richer user experience.
+This library provides a robust set of tools and abstractions to simplify and enhance the development of visual elements such as Action bars, Boss bars, Holograms, Scoreboards, Tab lists, Titles, Particles, Name tags and GUIs such as books and inventories.

 ## Table of Contents